JuliaLang/www.julialang.org/blog/_posts/2012-02-06-shelling-out-sucks.md

 Asking the kernel to fork a process and exec a new program is a non-trivial amount of work.
 The only reason to have the shell do this work for you is that it's complicated and hard to get right.
 The shell makes it easy.
-So programming languages have traditionally relied on the shell to setup pipelines for them, regardless of the additional overhead and indirection.
+So programming languages have traditionally relied on the shell to setup pipelines for them, regardless of the additional overhead and problems caused by indirection.

 ## Silent Failures by Default